KevinWan123/PendulumSimulation/README.md

 With the equations of motion, we can solve this by inputting the initial conditions.
 My initial conditions were,
 $\theta_1=0$, $\theta_2=90$, $\omega_1 =0$, $\omega_2=0$.
 My length 1, length 2, mass 1, mass 2 are all adjustable in the program
 You can also use the langrangian method to solve this.
-However, I am more comfortable with this method
+In my Code I used the Runge Kutta to solve the equation of motion numerically, it involves approximating the solution using a weighted average of several estimates of the derivative at different points within each time step.

 # My program with Pictures
 Booting up the program it will look like this